 Located between metropolitan Atlanta and Charlotte, Greer is one of the fastest growing cities in the Southeast.
 The Greenville-Spartanburg International Airport is located in Greer, helping to make it one of the most accessible communities—especially since GSP International is ranked one of the most convenient airports in the nation.

-Our region accounts for $36.76 billion in annual Gross Regional Product, $52.22 billion in exports, and $43.90 billion in imports.
-Greer is home to the BMW Manufacturing Corporation, the South Carolina Inland Port, Mitsubishi Polyester Film, the Carotell Paperboard Corporation, Honeywell, and Springfield, LLC.
+Greer is home to the BMW Manufacturing Corporation, the South Carolina Inland Port, Mitsubishi Polyester Film, Honeywell, Minghua and Plastic Omnium.

 Retail development has followed industrial and other commercial development in the area.
-The area has seen growth in major big box retail chains along the Wade Hampton Corridor.
+Greer enjoys more than $1 billion in gross retail sales each year with annual increases of at least 13%.
 Greer's leaders are also planning for the future, with the next 15 years being set down in the community-based Greer Master Plan.

 Greer’s Partnership for Tomorrow was formed to focus on Greer's future, and its team works to maintain a vibrant downtown.
 PFT looks for opportunities to enhance citizen quality of life, including new parks and plazas, streetscaping, and masterplanning.
 In conjunction with organizations like Greer Station Association, PFT and its members help create a viable and sustainable downtown environment.